epomatti/aws-ubuntu-landscape/README.md

 ```

 > [!WARNING]
 > If you run into a "twisted.internet" error it might be due to [this bug](https://bugs.launchpad.net/landscape-client/+bug/1868730).
-Check the ownership of `/var/lib/landscape/client`, and if necessary, change it with `sudo chown -R landscape:landscape /var/lib/landscape/client`.
+Check the ownership of the `/var/lib/landscape/client` structure, it should have `landscape` ownership.
+If necessary, fix it by running `sudo chown -R landscape:landscape /var/lib/landscape/client`.

 Apply a USG a profile: